LiUSemWeb/HeFQUIN/README.md

     --confDescr ExampleEngineConf.ttl
 ```

-For a full list of the available CLI options use:
+For a full list of the parameters with which the CLI tool can be run, use the following command:
 ```bash
 java -cp target/HeFQUIN-x.y.z-SNAPSHOT.jar se.liu.ida.hefquin.cli.RunQueryWithoutSrcSel --help
 ```